Pushing Results to the User

 Using Pattern 1 for truth-load-bearing data.
 The classic LLM-pleasing failure: a user pushes back on a price, and the orchestrator — having the price in its context — proposes a "small adjustment" the application never authorised.
 Pattern 2 prevents this by withholding the values from the orchestrator entirely.
 Audit the surfaces where prices, contractual terms, regulated language, or other truth-load-bearing values appear, and use Pattern 2 for each.

 Using Pattern 2 without the prompt fragment.
-Withholding the values from the inject is necessary but not sufficient on its own.
+Withholding the values from the inbound message is necessary but not sufficient on its own.
 An orchestrator whose system prompt does not forbid restatement may, under pressure, infer or paraphrase.
 Ship displayedValuesSnippet (or the application's own equivalent) in every actor that operates alongside Pattern 2 surfaces.

 Using Pattern 3 when there is an awaiting turn.
 Rendering without informing an awaiting orchestrator means the orchestrator's reply arrives next saying "I am still searching" while the user is already looking at the result.
 The two voices clash.
 If a turn is awaiting, choose Pattern 1 or Pattern 2; do not silently stop.